nguyenvk/drafts/Readme.md

 1. selections - applied to a DIV tag, includes a list of all of the draft selections present in the presentation.
 May contain only one selection.
 1. search - applied to a DIV tag, includes a form for query links.
 May contain only one form.

 Class Attribute Values
 ----------------------
 1. all - applied to a UL,OL tag.
 A list of representations.
 When this tag is a descendant of a  DIV.id="drafts" it may have  one or more LI.class="year" descendant elements.
 When this tag is a descendant of a  DID.id="selections" it MUST have one or more SPAN.class="year" descendant elements and it may have one or more LI.class="selection" elements.
 1. description - applied to a SPAN tag.
 Contains a summary description of a selection.
 1. draft-add - applied to a FORM tag.
 A template to add the next draft.
 The element MUST be set to FORM.method="post" and SHOULD contain the following descendant elements: INPUT[text].name="pass".
 1. info - applied to a SPAN tag.
-Contains details on the data to be included in a form.
+Contains details on the data being provided.
 1. instructions - applied to a DIV tag, includes information on how to use a form.
 1. multiple - applied to a UL tag.
 A list representation.
 When this tag is a descendant of a DIV.id="drafts" it may have one or more LI.class="year" descendant elements.
 1. nav - applied to a DIV tag, includes links to different representations.